Structure of K\"ahler foliations with negative transverse Ricci curvature: Construction of equivariant foliated harmonic and holomorphic maps

 \subsection{The case of a transversely K\" ahler foliation}

-In the Kähler setting, rigidity of harmonic maps can be used to strengthen the conclusion of Theorem~\ref{T:harmonic-riemannian}.
+In the Kähler setting, rigidity of harmonic maps can be used to strengthen the conclusion of Theorem~\ref{T:harmonic-riemannian} and to produce transversely holomorphic maps.
 Let us start with a Riemannian compact foliated manifold $(X,\F,g)$ where $( \F,g)$ is transversely K\" ahler with semi-simple structural Lie algebra without compact factors.
 As before (with a small shift), $m$ and $2n$ denote respectively the real dimension and codimension of $\F$.\footnote{For transversely K\"ahler foliation, the $\SO(2n)$-principal bundle $X^\sharp$ admits a reduction to a $U(n)$-principal bundle, but we will not use this property in the sequel.} The following two theorems, as well as their proofs, are strongly related to \cite[Proposition~4.3 and Corollary~4.4]{Frankel-annals}

 \begin{thm} Let $(X,\F,g)$ be a Riemannian compact foliated manifold where $(\F,g)$ is transversely K\" ahler, its structural Lie algebra $\mathfrak g$ being semi-simple without compact factors.
-Assume moreover that $(\F,g)$ is taut (as in Theorem~\ref{T:minimalizableSS}).
-Let $\Psi: \wtX\to \mathcal S$ be the (unique) $\rho$-equivariant harmonic map provided by Theorem~\ref{T:harmonic-riemannian}.
-Then $\mathcal S$ is Hermitian symmetric (of the non-compact type). \end{thm}
+Assume moreover that $(\F,g)$ is taut.
+Let $\Psi: \wtX\to \mathcal S_\mathfrak{g}$ be the (unique) $\rho_\F$-equivariant harmonic map provided by Theorem~\ref{T:harmonic-riemannian}.
+Then $\mathcal S_\mathfrak{g}$ is Hermitian symmetric (of non-compact type). \end{thm}

 \begin{proof} We follow closely Toledo's survey \cite{Toledo}.
 Here, we have to think that the relevant substitute for the complexification of the tangent bundle of the source manifold is the \textit{complexified normal bundle} together with its splitting into $(1,0)$ and $(0,1)$ parts provided by the transverse complex structure $J:=J_\F$: